Chair: Timothy J. Cook

 Student-initiated project under direction of a faculty member.
 May be repeated to a limit of six hours.
 P: DC.

 EDU 500.
-Literacy Assessment & Measurement.
+Literacy Assessment & Intervention.
 3 credits.
 FA, SP

 Focus of the course is on meeting the variety of individual educational needs that confront a teacher of reading.
 Techniques, methods, materials, and organizational systems that can be used within the framework of daily instruction.
 Students participate in a practicum during class.
-P: EDU 566; DC.
+P: EDU 566.

 EDU 501.
 Psychology Of Exceptional Children.
 3 credits.